postindustria-tech/device-detection-go/README.md

 ### Software

 In order to build use device-detection-go the following are required:
-- Powershell Core
+- Powershell Core (7 or above)
-- A C compiler that support C11 or above (Gcc on Linux and Clang on MacOS)
+- A C compiler that support C11 or above (Gcc on Linux, Clang on MacOS and MinGW-x64 on Windows)
 - A CMake version of 3.10 or above
 - libatomic - which usually come with default Gcc, Clang installation

 ## Module and Packages

-This module name `device-detection-go` at path `github.com/51Degrees/device-detection-go`
+This module name `device-detection-go` at path `github.com/51Degrees/device-detection-go/v4`

 This Go Lite version contains only one single package:
 - `dd`

 ## Build and Usage

+### Windows
+If you are on Windows, make sure the path to the `MinGW-x64` `bin` folder is included in the `PATH`.

+### Build steps for all platforms

 Currently, it is recommended to build and use `device-detection-go` by cloning the repository rather than installing via `go mod`.
 To use `device-detection-go` module, users first need to build the core static libraries.
 There is a powershell script `prebuild.ps1` located in `dd/scripts` folder that assists on building the core static library providing that all pre-requisites have been satisfied.
 Run the script as below:
 ```